austingayler/rec_me/README.md

 # rec_me
-Gets the best songs by an artist on last.fm and downloads them
+Gets the best songs from recommended artists on last.fm and downloads them